 Unmanned aerial vehicles (UAV), colloquially known as drones, are reinventing old businesses and even creating brand new opportunities.
 Whether it's innovation in media coverage and filmmaking or new capabilities for emergency responders, drones are capable of some pretty incredible things.
-Last year, the Federal Aviation Administration (FAA) released rules on commercial drone usage, clarifying the legal landscape for drone usage for work and business.
-Since, industrial applications of UAV technology have only grown.
+In 2016, the Federal Aviation Administration (FAA) released rules on commercial drone usage, clarifying the legal landscape for drone usage for work and business.
+And Since, industrial applications of UAV technology have only grown.

 To find out more about drones and the vast range of applications they offer for business owners, we spoke with several industry insiders and UAV experts about what the future holds for the technology.
 Their answers demonstrate that these unmanned aircraft are versatile tools that can change how existing businesses operate and help establish new startups.

 The new regulations streamline the process to legally operate a drone for commercial purposes.
 Many entrepreneurs are hailing the changes as a step forward that eases the process of expanding commercial drone operations.
 Among the changes included in the Part 107 update are relaxed standards for pilots and the removal of the "Section 333 exemption," which was previously required for commercial operations.

 "Drone adoption has been growing rapidly — 300,000 drones were registered within the first month after the FAA opened its registration site — and there are simply not enough pilots of manned aircraft to keep up with demand," Mike Winn, CEO and co-founder of software company DroneDeploy, said.
 "The most significant change under Part 107 is that operating drones commercially no longer requires a pilot's license and a Section 333 exemption.
 Up until this point, the need for a licensed pilot and the lack of regulatory clarity were the most significant bottlenecks for many businesses looking to expand drone operations."